Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: Background: Newcomb's problem and the non-Nashian approach

 \subsection{Causal Decision Theory}

-In causal decision theory, the impact of the decision on the environment, and in turn on the payoffs, is modelled with probabilities of subjunctive conditionals.

-$ONE > \blacksquare$ is the event that "If I picked one box, then the opaque box would have a million dollars". $ONE > \square$ is the event that "If I picked one box, then the opaque box would be empty".
+In CDT, the impact of the decision on the environment, and in turn on the payoffs, is modeled with probabilities of subjunctive conditionals. $ONE > \blacksquare$ is the event that ``If I picked one box, then the opaque box would have a million dollars." $ONE > \square$ is the event that ``If I picked one box, then the opaque box would be empty."
+In CDT, expected utility is computed like so: